soundparticle/damn-broke-react-app/README.md

 # Welcome to my Damn Broken React App

 The idea behind this project is that it's broken. ...well, this *master* branch isn't but I seemed to have *broken* some of the things on the other branches.
-I would recommend reading the [ReactJS documents](https://reactjs.org/docs/getting-started.html) first when you are trying to *defunkify* a branch however, this master branch does|should work and if you can always look at differentials for clues.
+I would recommend reading the [ReactJS documents](https://reactjs.org/docs/getting-started.html) first when you are trying to *defunkify* a branch however, this master branch does|should work and you can always look at differentials for clues.

 I have also left a trail of hints, sometimes as inline comments and sometimes markdown files.
 If you get stuck, make sure to read them.
 Also, please note that each branch will be different in how hints are given.

-## Now lets *break* down how this project is set up.
+## Lets *break* down how this project is set up.

 ![Break Dancers](./readme-images/break-dancers.gif)